Xiaomo305Mua/HQM-Ink/WIKI.md

 <a name="convert"></a>
 ## Encoding Conversion

 Use the command to convert the questbook file encoding.
-Upon success, a new file will be generated: `quests-<encoding>.hqm`
+Upon success, a new file will be generated: `quests.hqm-<encoding>`

 - `/hqm convert <encoding>`